natarii/MegaMod_OPNA/README.md

 # Assembly
 1. Solder on the DRAM.
 Be careful to not short any pins underneath the IC
-2. Solder on the remaining THT components
+2. Solder on the remaining THT components.
+Pay attention that RN1 pin 1 goes towards the top of the board.
 3. Solder on the pin headers (use MegaGRRL Desktop IC sockets for alignment)

 # Gerber files